HackRoboy/CoinBoy/README.md

 # CoinBoy

-WARNING: This is a proof-of-concept so the scripts aren't secured very tightly!
+:warning: This is a proof-of-concept so the scripts aren't secured very tightly!
 Don't use this in production!
-Also we use the Bitcoin testnet!
+Also we use the Bitcoin testnet! :warning:

 ## Installation: